-Because of the limited length of the lanes, after placing the circle around the former location of the jack, players sometimes find that they can’t throw the jack to the maximum permitted distance (10m)… this is because the circle is too close to one of the lane’s end boundary lines, which are dead-ball lines.
-That is the kind of situation which the Stepping Back Rule is designed to deal with.
+Because of the limited length of the lanes, after placing the circle around the former location of the jack, players sometimes find that they can’t throw the jack to the maximum permitted distance (10m) because the circle is too close to one of the lane’s end boundary lines.
+The Stepping Back Rule is designed to deal with such situations.

-The circle is half a meter in diameter, so the western edge of the circle is 7.25 meters from the western boundary of the lane, and the eastern edge of the circle is 7.25 meters from the eastern boundary of the lane.
+The circle has a radius of 25cm, so one edge of the circle is 7.25 meters from the western end of the lane, and the other edge is 7.25 meters from the eastern end of the lane.
 In this situation, team A might like to throw the jack to 10 meters, but they cannot.
 Both the western and eastern ends of the lane are too close.

 If [and only if] there is no direction in which the jack can be thrown to the maximum distance… the player may step back, in line with the previous mene’s line of play, but without going beyond the maximum distance allowed for the throwing of the jack.

 Note the “if and only if” clause.
 The Stepping Back Rule can be applied only if there is no direction in which it is possible to throw the jack to 10m.
 If there is any direction in which it is possible to throw the jack to 10m, the Stepping Back Rule cannot be used.